How EOTRH Screening Boosts Bottom Lines

 What is EOTRH

 EOTRH is found in a high percentage of older horses and presents with many vague clinical signs that can mimic other issues, especially in early onset cases.
-It mainly the incisors and is characterized by internal and external resorption of the tooth structures and a proliferative cementum on the tooth’s exterior.
+It affects mainly the incisors and is characterized by internal and external resorption of the tooth structures and a proliferative cementum on the tooth’s exterior.
 In the severe form, there is obvious gingivitis; fractured, misaligned, or missing teeth; swelling of the gums; and an expansive sub- or supragingival cementosis.
 The animal’s pain is the most important clinical feature, but one that is not necessarily observable.

 Horses in the early stages of this disease show very few outward signs.
 Owners may not perceive there is an issue until the condition is well advanced and/or there is a behavioral change.
 Because horses are prey species, they hide their pain well.
 Horses with painful dental disease often continue to eat while in pain, misleading the owner.
 Subtle changes, such as losing interest in treats like carrots and apples, may be a big clue.
 Even if the owner requests a visit from the veterinarian and states, “He no longer likes to eat carrots from my hand,” a visual oral exam may not show obvious signs of pathology.